-Then… while a lot of family history can take years… even a lifetime… to find, we sometimes forget some items are just underneath our noses!
+Then (starts at 10:50)… while a lot of family history can take years… even a lifetime… to find, we sometimes forget some items are just underneath our noses!
 Phil Devitt, a news editor in Fall River, Massachusetts recently learned that as he found his great grandfather’s police journal for 1921.
 Phil describes what triggered his interest in his law enforcing ancestor and how the journal wound up in his hands.

-Then, Heath Jones, our friend from “Task Force History” in Alabama returns.
+Then (starts at 24:27), Heath Jones, our friend from “Task Force History” in Alabama returns.
 He and his friends have been searching the property his family has owned for over 150 years for artifacts left behind by his ancestors.
 Last time they found a Civil War era ring.
 What did they come up with this time?
 Heath will fill us in.